Strong-Field Double Ionization in a Three-Electron Atom: Momentum Distribution Analysis: Description of the model

 for $t\in [0,T_p]$.
 The laser pulse parameters are: field amplitude, $F_0$; the carrier frequency, $\omega = 0.06$ a.u.; the pulse length $T_p=2\pi n_c/\omega$; the number of optical cycles, $n_c=3$; and the carrier-envelope phase, $\phi$, which is set to zero.

-As we are interested in studying the interaction of three-electron atoms with a laser pulse we need a wavefunction that describes the motion of three electrons (the nucleus is assumed to be infinitely heavy).
+As we are interested in studying the interaction of three-electron atoms with a laser pulse we need a wavefunction that describes the motion of three electrons (the nucleus is assumed to be infinitely heavy, so its dynamics is neglected).
 The wavefunction is composed of spatial and spin parts and, as a whole, has to be antisymmetric with respect to exchange of electrons.
 Depending on the spin configuration, the spatial part will have different symmetry properties with respect to the exchange of electrons (see detailed discussion in Appendix~\ref{App}).
 For the system described with simplified Hamiltonian, eq.~(\ref{hamiltonian}), and the atom with $s^2p^1$ electron configuration the spin part is such that two electrons have the same spin, i.e. the spin part needs to be symmetric with respect to exchange of electrons in that pair.
 Consequently, the spatial part needs to be antisymmetric with respect to exchange of electrons in that pair.
+Let us emphasize that the choice of the considered electron configuration boils down to the choice of symmetry of the wave function.
+The geometry of the model and the Hamiltonian both remain unchanged.

 Without loss of generality we may write the wavefunction for such atom in the restricted-space model as (see eq.~(\ref{wfunct_fin})):

 Here $U$ and $D$ stand for electron with spin-up and spin-down, respectively.
 The subscripts denote the pair of electrons with respect to exchange of which the wavefunction is antisymmetric.